keif/keif.github.io/src/data/blog/2025-09-12-headless-youtube-playlist-generator.md

 }
 ```

-The quota system immediately highlighted the challenge: naive implementations could easily burn through the 10,000 daily units with just a few operations - much like I did with my first iteration of my script.
+Here's the problem: naive implementations burn through that 10,000 limit _fast_.
+My first version hit the quota in about 20 minutes.

 ### The Expensive Operations

-Initially, I considered using `search.list` to find recent videos, but at 100 units per call, this approach was unsustainable.
-Instead, I worked to create a more efficient pattern:
+Using `search.list` to find recent videos?
+That's 100 units per call.
+Unsustainable.
+I needed a smarter approach:

 1. Use `subscriptions.list` to get all subscribed channels (1 unit per ~50 channels)
 2. Extract each channel's "uploads playlist ID" via `channels.list` (1 unit per ~50 channels)